 Canada has a lot of oil and the United States wants it.
-Not only do Americans want to import it, but American oil companies want to profit from the future development of Canada?s massive oil sands.
-While there are many American oil companies working in Canada, here?s a look at three that are betting big on Canada?s oil boom.
+Not only do Americans want to import it, but American oil companies want to profit from the future development of Canada’s massive oil sands.
+While there are many American oil companies working in Canada, here’s a look at three that are betting big on Canada’s oil boom.
+ConocoPhillips (NYSE: COP) After spending the past three years refocusing its business, ConocoPhillips is now laser focused on growing its production and margins.
+One of the ways the company expects to deliver results is by spending $5 billion over a five…

 To keep reading, enter your email address or login below.